Pancreatic Cyst Treatment In Singapore

 Cyst Fluid Analysis

-Fluid obtained from a cyst during an EUS can be analysed for its chemical composition, cytology, and tumour markers.
-This analysis can help differentiate between benign and malignant cysts and identify specific types of cystic lesions.
+Fluid obtained from a cyst during EUS is analysed for cytology and tumor markers (e.g., CEA, amylase) to differentiate between benign and malignant cysts and identify specific types.

 Blood Tests

-The treatment of pancreatic cysts is highly individualised, based on the type of cyst, its size, location, and whether it shows signs of cancer.
+The treatment of pancreatic cysts in Singapore is highly individualised, based on the type of cyst, its size, location, and whether it shows signs of cancer.

 Complications Associated with Pancreatic Cysts